In This Post You Will Find:

-I received an email a couple of weeks ago from a mother who had read something on this blog that was the tipping factor in her decision to keep her child with Down syndrome.
+In 2014 I had received yet another email from a mother who had read something on my blog that was the tipping factor in her decision to keep her child with Down syndrome.
 That is, her decision to not abort her child with Down syndrome.

 4 Years: The Book